 Blender is a 3D animation application that is VERY powerful.
 Few people will ever use everything it is capable of doing.
 For myself, I don't plan on doing any animation but I was interested in learning something new.
 Unlike most of the software that people use (unfortunately, MS Paint),this software generates vector graphics.
 That means that whether they're the size of a post card or the size of a billboard, the sharp resolution will remain the same.
 The files are not like bitmap/raster graphics where scaling up results in blocky/jaggy edges.

-This software is free and mostly interesting, if you don't mind making a few million mistakes along the way.
+million mistakes along the way.
 Who knows?
 You may be an artistic genius and make a blockbuster animated movie.

 The reason that this page is here is because I could not find what I needed to get started quickly.
 There are a LOT of tutorials but virtually all of them seemed to gloss over things that I needed to know.
 This information assumes that you've been using various types of graphics software and at least know the basics, in general software terms.